Daisuke Suzuki (shogi): Awards and honors

 Suzuki has received a number of Japan Shogi Association Annual Shogi Awards throughout his career.
 He won the awards for "Best New Player", "Best Winning Percentage" and "Most Consecutive Games Won" in 1996; the "Fighting Spirit Award" in 1999; and the Kōzō Masuda Award in 2004.

 Year-end prize money and game fee ranking

 Suzuki has finished in the "Top 10" of the JSA's year-end prize money and game fee rankings twice since 1993: he earned a total of JPY 21,600,000 to rank eighth in 2000, and JPY 22,770,000 to rank eighth in 2006.

 JSA director

 Suzuki was selected to be an executive director and serve on the Japan Shogi Association's board of directors for a two-year term at the association's 68th General Meeting on May 29, 2017.
 He was subsequently re-elected to additional two-year terms in June 2019 and June 2021.
+Suzuki announced in May 2023 that he would not be seeking another term as a JSA board member upon completion of his current term in June 2023.

+Professional mahjong player

+In addition to being a professional shogi player, Suzuki is also a professional mahjong player.
+He was awarded professional status by the Japan Professional Mahjong League (JPML) in May 2023; thus becoming the first shogi professional to receive such recognition.
+Suzuki became interested in mahjong as a hobby while he was an apprentice shogi professional, and participated in a number of tournaments over the years as an amateur.
+In December 2019, he won the "Celebrity" class (著名人枠, Chomeijin Waku) of the 2019 Mahjong Strongest Player Tournament—one of the largest open majhong tournaments in Japan—to advance to the tournament's final round.
+In the finals, he defeated a number of professionals to become the overall winner.
+In 2020, he finished atop of the individual standings for the New Year's All Star Mahjong Tournament (新春オールスター麻雀, Shin'nen Ōru Sutā Mājan), and in 2022, he advance to the finals of the 2022 Mahjong Strongest player tournament (this time after winning the "Former Men's Pro Champion" class (男子プロ王者の帰還枠, Danshi Puro Ōja no Kikan Waku)), but finished second to professional mahjong player Naoki Setokuma.
+It marked the fourth consecutive year that Suzuki had advanced to the tournament's finals.